official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 be damaged if the UK did not give the US its full support over Iraq.

-•  Concern that vital areas of co‑operation between the UK and the US could
+*  Concern that vital areas of co‑operation between the UK and the US could
-•  The belief that the best way to influence US policy towards the direction preferred by the UK was to commit full and unqualified support, and seek to persuade from the inside.
+*  The belief that the best way to influence US policy towards the direction preferred by the UK was to commit full and unqualified support, and seek to persuade from the inside.

 172 Statement, 14 January 2011, page 16.

-51

-Executive Summary366.
-The UK Government was right to think very carefully about both of those points.
+366. The UK Government was right to think very carefully about both of those points.

 367. First, the close strategic alliance with the US has been a cornerstone of the UK’s foreign and security policy under successive governments since the Second World War.